carmecorbi/mcv-c5-team1/week5/README.md

 ---

-### Step 3: Fine-tune the Multimodal Model
+## Task E: Example of an application of generative AI

-In this step, we fine-tune the multimodal model combining a ViT image encoder and a LLaMA 3.2 language model, focusing on evaluating whether additional training data improves performance.
+In this step, we fine-tune our multimodal captioning model from last week, which combines a ViT image encoder and a LLaMA 3.2 language model.
+The focus is on evaluating whether additional training data improves the model’s performance.

 #### Updated Dataset